kierdavis/site/pages/cordic.md

 ---
-title: Computing sin & cos with synthesisable Verilog
+title: Computing sin & cos in hardware with synthesisable Verilog
 ---

 The [CORDIC][cordic] algorithm is a clever method for accurately computing